yueli711/COVID-19/README.md

 # What is this repository for?

 * 'DESeq2' R package was used to normalization the reads count and find out the differetially expressed genes (DEGs).
 These DEGs were used in Ingenuity Pathway Analysis.
 'ASSIGN' R package was used to generate a 25-gene signature.
+The R scripts we provide here can be used to varify the signatures in other samples: RNA-seq and single cell data.
+It can also be used to identity potential drug in ConnectivityMap database.
 * We have provided the code and various intermediate data files that we produced in performing the analyses we describe in the manuscript.

 # Datasets